microsoft/nn-Meter/docs/builder/test_fusion_rules.md

 └── operator_script.py
 ```

-The interface of customized operator function are stored in `./customized_operator/operator_script.py`.
+The interface of customized operator class are stored in `./customized_operator/operator_script.py`.
 In this demo, the content of `operator_script.py` includes:

 ``` python
 from nn_meter.builder.nn_generator.tf_networks import BaseOperator